infinum/design-handbook/Design process/Discovery/Prototype.md

 ## Prototype instructions

+When sharing the prototype with clients, ensure they understand how to navigate it.
+Here is everything you need to cover so they have a good viewing experience.

 **The prototype** is a clickable Figma file that we use to showcase interactions on the screens still in design.

 <img width="2033" alt="img-29" src="https://user-images.githubusercontent.com/99874159/215465347-6a13132b-3dd8-407b-ab37-38a29006307d.png">